Darshan10Sawant/restaurant-mang-system-Tkinter/README.md

-# it is desktop application using tkinter
 # restaurant-mang-system-Tkinter

-# i has been used pyhon 3 and Tkinter
+it is desktop application using python(tkinter). it is college student base project it is base on dj oamen(youtube) model